Updated April 14, 2026

 Thinning is the cut that lets you remove crossing wood, crowded stems, inward-growing shoots, and older branches that no longer earn their space.
 On multi-stem shrubs, thinning can take an old stem all the way to the base.
 On trees, it often means removing a competing branch back to the branch collar or back to a strong lateral branch that can carry the remaining load.

-According to Virginia Cooperative Extension, thinning cuts remove shoots or branches at their point of origin and keep a plant more open because they do not force the same dense regrowth clustered near the cut.
-Virginia also draws an important line between heading and topping.
+Thinning cuts remove shoots or branches at their point of origin and keep a plant more open because they do not force the same dense regrowth clustered near the cut.
+Heading and topping also need a clear separation.
 Heading cuts are made above buds or side branches at nodal points.
 Topping cuts are made indiscriminately in internode areas and create much weaker results.

 Observation: Plants that have been headed too often usually show the problem one season before gardeners notice it clearly.
 The outer shell looks full, though the interior starts losing leaves, light, and usable branch spacing long before the plant is called overgrown.

 Thinning cuts also age better visually.
 A well-thinned shrub often looks almost untouched a few weeks later because the remaining branches have room to occupy the space naturally.
-That is part of the reason mature landscape plants usually respond better to thinning as the main cut and heading as a secondary adjustment.
+Mature landscape plants usually respond better to thinning as the main cut and heading as a secondary adjustment.

 Choose Heading Cuts For Density, Redirection, And Controlled Shortening